 Preparing for an appointment

-A number of tests may be used to help diagnose the type and severity of peripheral nerve injuries.
+A number of tests may be used to help diagnose the type and severity of peripheral nerve injury.
 When you make your appointment, be sure to ask whether you need to prepare for these tests.
 For instance, you may need to stop taking certain medications for a few days or avoid using lotions the day of the test.

 If possible, take along a family member or friend.
 Sometimes it can be difficult to absorb all the information you're given during an appointment.
 Someone who accompanies you may remember something that you forgot or missed.

 Other suggestions for getting the most from your appointment include:

 - Write down all your symptoms, including how you were injured, how long you've had your symptoms and whether they've gotten worse over time.